 Choose any three courses below from at least two subject areas.
-At least one course should not be cross-listed with LING.
+Only ONE course may be cross-listed with LING.

-- Students show be aware of prerequisites that may apply for upper level courses listed below.
+- Students should be aware of prerequisites that may apply for upper level courses listed below.

 - Electives besides those listed below may be considered.
 Students can propose their alternative electives to the Certificate Academic Director for approval.

 - EDUC 2625 - Teaching English as a Second Language